-Greco-Roman Temples must have been colourful places filled with literal representations of people’s hopes and fears.
-And although the way people make votive offerings has changed, these ancient objects from centuries ago to remind us of the role of faith, prayer and good fortune in the face of illness, healing and human frailty.
+Whatever their stories and meaning, Greco-Roman temples must have been colourful places filled with literal representations of people’s hopes and fears.
+And although the way people make votive offerings has changed, these ancient objects from centuries ago to remind us of the role faith, prayer and good fortune plays in the face of illness, healing and human frailty.

 Delve a little deeper into the world of votive offerings with the Votive Project at thevotivesproject.org